Folk songs of Lithuania: Winter festivals and songs

 Christmas songs are usually thematically related to upcoming weddings, relationships between young people and family members.
 Songs are rich in associations and parallelisms — human relationships are portrayed through images of birds and plants.
 This parallel imagery creates a branch-like structure in these songs.
 There are several typical melodic characteristics associated with Christmas ritual songs, such as a narrow range, three-measure phrases, dance rhythms, a controlled slow tempo, and a tonal structure based on phrygian, mixolydian or aeolian tetrachords.

 Shrove Tuesday songs are quite unique.
-They depict the most important moments of the Shrovetide ritual: the battle of Spring with a Winter unwilling to yield, boisterous banquets, abundant and satiated Nature in anticipation of an abundant year.
+They depict the most important moments of the Shrovetide ritual: the battle of Spring with a Winter unwilling to yield, boisterous banquets, and abundant and satiated Nature in anticipation of an abundant year.
 Movement, such as riding sleighs through the fields, often accompanies them to evoke a good harvest.
 The songs are usually performed in a unique "shouting" singing style.
 Shrovetide songs have survived only in the eastern part of Lithuania, in the regions of Švenčionys, Adutiškis and environs.
 Since riding to and fro was such an important Shrove Tuesday ritual, it is distinctly reflected in the songs.
 Reference is made to horses, steeds, riding through fields.
 There are also some ballad-like songs, such as the one about the young soldier who fell off his steed.
 Another important Shrove Tuesday ritual was the parade of masqueraders.
 Special songs, such as beggar songs, accompany the parade.
 Most Shrovetide songs are recitative-like and their melodies contain the most archaic ritual melodic characteristics.

 During the Easter celebration and spring in general, the tradition of swinging on swings was quite widespread (in some places during Shrove Tuesday as well).
-Swinging has magical powers, which induces everything, flax in particular, to grow more quickly.
-Very distinctive swinging songs have been collected in northern and eastern Lithuania, urging to push the swing as high as it will go.
+Swinging was thought to be have magical powers which induced everything, flax in particular, to grow more quickly.
+Very distinctive swinging songs have been collected in northern and eastern Lithuania, urging the listener to push the swing as high as it will go.
 There are also humorous swinging songs, mocking those who failed to hang a swing and those who refuse to participate.
 There is an entire repertoire mocking young men.
 The melodic rhythm of these songs is of particular importance, since it has to do with the movement of swinging.
 Tonally the swinging songs resemble archaic work songs.